venerjoel99/examples-typescript/examples/composio/readme.md

 pnpm schedule
 ```

 Will schedule to start example workflow immediately.
 The code for this is on `scheduleWorkflow.ts`.
-In here you can see how the helloWorkflow is scheduled to be exectuted.
+In here you can see how the createCalendarEventWorkflow is scheduled to be exectuted.

 ## Deploy on Restack